boxed/kodare.net/_posts/2016-12-12-mutation-testing-in-practice.markdown

 - raise TypeError('Too many positional argument')
 + raise TypeError('XXToo many positional argumentXX')
 ```
-Turns out our tests checked for these error messages not by comparing the message but by doing "x in y" so adding prefix and suffix didn't make the tests fail.
+Turns out our tests checked for these error messages not by comparing the message but by doing `x in y` so adding prefix and suffix didn't make the tests fail.
 Silly mistake, fixed.

 The next 7 mutants show holes in our test suite.
 We added and expanded tests to fix these.